iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 When a system is partitioned into pieces, each piece is referred to as a:
 - Subsystem

-Systems analysis means understanding and specifying in detail what the information system should accomplish.
-- True

 -----

 ## Others

 Due to outsourcing programming to off-shore companies in India, China, and the old Soviet Block, careers in information systems is not expected to be a growth industry in the future.
 - False, it is expected to growth

 Two of the primary elements that are included in a Work Breakdown Structure include: